alikonainofficial/topics-updater/README.md

 The CSV file should contain at least two columns:

     • id: The unique identifier for the record.
-    • topics_list: A string representation of a list (e.g., ["topic1", "topic2"]).
+    • topics_list or categories_list: A string representation of a list (e.g., ["topic1", "topic2"] or ["category1", "category2"]).
 This string will be parsed into a Python list and used to update the specified column in the database.

 ## Example CSV: